dlthdus0527/Group29_VolcanoPlot_Visualization/Final_paper/Final_paper.md

 * Represent genes with no statistically significant expression changes.
 * Highlighted in grey

-Significance Threshold:
-* A horizontal line at p = 0.05 indicates the statistical significance cutoff.
+Significance Threshold: A horizontal line at p = 0.05 indicates the statistical significance cutoff.

-Fold Change Threshold:
-* Genes are further classified based on their biological significance using fold change thresholds.
+Fold Change Threshold: Genes are further classified based on their biological significance using fold change thresholds.

-X-Axis (Log2 Fold Change)
-* The x-axis shows the log2 fold change in gene expression, representing the magnitude of change between two conditions.
+X-Axis (Log2 Fold Change): The x-axis shows the log2 fold change in gene expression, representing the magnitude of change between two conditions.
 Values farther from zero indicate a greater change.

-Y-Axis (-log10 P-Value)
-* The y-axis displays the -log10 p-value, representing the statistical significance of the changes.
+Y-Axis (-log10 P-Value): The y-axis displays the -log10 p-value, representing the statistical significance of the changes.
 Larger values indicate higher statistical confidence.

 ## Generating Volcano Plots